pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 #### Teardown

-Teardowns are another building blocks of tests that is used to "prepare" the code for its specs in a particular suite.
-Suppose that before or after each spec (i.e a <code>describe</code> function) to do certain setups so that you can test a particular functionality.
+Teardowns are а building block fоr tests that is used to "prepare" the code for its specs in a particular suite.
+Suppose that before or after each spec (i.e a <code>describe</code> function) certain setups have to be done so that you can test a  functionality.
 Instead of doing it for every spec, you can write a <code> beforeEach </code> or an <code> afterEach </code> function in your sute to do that.

 ```javascript
 // single line